"> ');

 Method

-Finally, by displaying my works in public, I seek to engage viewers with the aesthetic dimensions of scientific subject matter.
+Finally, by displaying my works in public, I seek to engage viewers in the aesthetic dimensions of scientific subject matter.
+No more, no less.